CodedNil/rusty_reader/readme.md

 Offline reading

+Press enter to open article in new tab

 Backend todo:
 Summarise video transcript from youtube to make a description and a non clickbait title Show video thumbnail in list